 “Meet the man they call an Angel.”
 Jeannie Croft – WISH-TV

-Silouan Green is a speaker and activist.
+Silouan Green is a speaker, writer and activist.
 He is a voice for the lost and broken, the many among us whose lives have been impacted by depression, suicide, PTSD, trauma and other life hurdles.
 His passion is helping anyone rebuild their life with extreme hope and purpose.

 Over the last 5 years alone, Silouan has looked into the eyes of thousands suffering from PTSD and brokenness.
 He has given hope and joined hands with the loved ones and friends of those lost to war, suicide, and other trauma.
 With over 200 speaking events under his belt in that time, there is no one more experienced and committed to lifting the veil of PTSD and mental trauma.
 Helping those who have faced the monster like himself walk out of the darkness is a mission that began almost a decade ago.

-You can listen to Silouan’s story in detail through an interview with Los Angeles California’s number #1 morning drive host, Bill Handel: Click here to listen to Silouan and Bill.
+You can listen to Silouan’s full story through an interview with Los Angeles California’s number #1 morning drive host, Bill Handel: Click here to listen to Silouan and Bill.

 A tragic jet crash while serving as a US Marine followed by a whole host of complications and medical conditions descended Silouan into the hell of post traumatic stress disorder (or PTSD), depression, suicidal impulses, long-term pain, and a completely shattered life.
 It was here, staring into the abyss, that he was given a choice, continue down the same devastating path, or live free.
 He chose to live free.

 It began by buying a motorcycle and guitar after selling everything else he owned.
 As he learned to play the guitar and write songs he became more adept at riding the motorcycle and on the day he was disability discharged from the US Marine Corps he took off on an epic two-year trek.
 He road for over 30,000 miles and packed a lifetime of adventure into just 24 months.